aclissold/PokeTypes/README.md

 Types
 =====

+Now available on the App Store!
+[Check it out](https://itunes.apple.com/us/app/types/id784727885?ls=1&mt=8)!

-A minimalistic iOS app to aid in remembrance of Pokémon type matchups.
+Types is a minimalistic iOS app to aid in remembrance of Pokémon type matchups.

 For suggestions, issues, criticisms, or whatever, feel free to fork and contribute, or simply shoot me an [email](mailto:andrewclissold@gmail.com)!